Strelitzia nicolai. Copyright: Thomas Coleclough

 All species of Strelitzia will develop large tuberous root systems that'll invade the pot within half a year.
-With this in mind, transplant annually in the spring using Houseplant Compost and a larger pot; this is an excellent time to check the roots' condition, as well as dividing basal offsets.
+With this in mind, transplant annually in the spring, using either a 'Houseplant' or 'Cactus & Succulent' labelled compost and a larger pot; this is an excellent time to check the roots' condition, as well as dividing basal offsets.
 Click here to read our step-by-step guide on repotting.

 This genus is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly - acquire medical assistance for further information.

 Online Stores.
 Some garden centres may stock Strelitzia from time to time, with the two most common species being S. reginae (blue & orange flowers with narrow leaves) and the S. nicolai (white with wider leaves).

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!